ignite/cli/docs/was1 Introduction/1 About Starport.md

 - Starport lets you create, develop, and build a blockchain.

 - Starport and Cosmos SDK modules are written in Go.

-- Today, Cosmos SDK has a unique worldwide position as one of the most successful blockchains.

 - You can use different Cosmos SDK modules to customize their blockchain.